asagrekin/GamesInOne/reports/Week6Report.md

 #
 ## Team Report
 ### Backend:
-Last Week's Goal: Begin to have a functioning interaction with the database.
-Storing, deleting, and retrieving games that are within the database.

-Progress: We now have a functioning interaction with the database.
-Storing, deleting, and retrieving games that are within the database.

-High Level Goal: Functioning interaction with the front end.
+Last Week's Goal: Functioning interaction with the front end.
 Displaying, filtering, and sorting games based on user inputs.

+Progress: We now have a functioning interaction with the front end.
+We've also began next week's task of setting up proper unit testing for each component.

+High Level Goal: Add unit testing to all elements.
+Fix any issues that arise with the back end when testing.

 ### Frontend:
 Last Week's Goal: Create connection with the back end, create file explorer for the add game screen.